-Forthcoming versions of B::Generate (version 1.0 and above) should directly support the creation of custom ops by name.
+B::Generate directly supports the creation of custom ops by name.

 AUTHORS

 Until May 1997, this document was maintained by Jeff Okamoto <okamoto@corp.hp.com>.
 It is now maintained as part of Perl itself by the Perl 5 Porters cperl5-porters@perl.org>.